Super Bowl Experience: History

 The first NFL Experience was held at the Minneapolis Convention Center in January 1992 prior to Super Bowl XXVI.
 The NFL's interactive theme park was followed by Major League Baseball's first "FanFest" in San Diego, California six months later.

 In 2013 the NFL Experience was hosted at the New Orleans Morial Convention Center.

 The NFL Experience was not held for Super Bowl XLVIII.
-Instead, the NFL organized an outdoor festival, Super Bowl Boulevard, along Broadway and Times Square, which featured a similar array of fan-oriented events and attractions (such as an artificial toboggan hill).
-Animal Planet held a "Puppy Bowl Experience" at the Discovery Times Square exhibition promoting its annual Puppy Bowl special (which traditionally airs on the day of the Super Bowl), to ride the festivities' coattails.
+Instead, the NFL organized an outdoor festival known as Super Bowl Boulevard along Broadway and Times Square in New York City, which featured a similar array of fan-oriented events and attractions (such as an artificial toboggan hill).
+As a tie-in for its tenth annual Puppy Bowl special (which traditionally airs on the day of the Super Bowl), Animal Planet hosted a "Puppy Bowl Experience" at the nearby Discovery Times Square exhibition space.

 The 2015 NFL Experience was hosted at the Phoenix Convention Center.

 The 2016 NFL Experience was hosted at the Moscone Center in San Francisco.

 The 2017 NFL Experience was hosted at George R. Brown Convention Center in Houston.
 The Houston Super Bowl Host Committee also hosted its own outdoor festival, Super Bowl Live, in the adjacent Discovery Green park, which featured entertainment events.

 For Super Bowl LII, the event was renamed the Super Bowl Experience, and was held at the Minneapolis Convention Center.

-The Super Bowl LIII edition was held at the Georgia World Congress Center.
+Super Bowl LIII's Super Bowl experience was held at the Georgia World Congress Center.

-The Super Bowl Experience for Super Bowl LIV was held at the Miami Beach Convention Center.
+Super Bowl LIV's Super Bowl experience was held at the Miami Beach Convention Center.

 Super Bowl LV's Super Bowl Experience was held at Julian B. Lane Riverfront Park, with capacity and health protocols in place due to the COVID-19 pandemic.

 Super Bowl LVI’s Super Bowl Experience was held at the Los Angeles Convention Center.

-Super Bowl LVII’s Super Bowl Experience was held at the Phoenix Convention Center.
+Super Bowl LVII’s Super Bowl Experience was held at the Phoenix Convention Center, The Arizona Super Bowl Host Committee also hosted its own outdoor festival, Super Bowl Live, at Margaret T. Hance Park, which featured local entertainment.

 Super Bowl LVIII’s Super Bowl Experience was held at the Mandalay Bay Convention Center.

 Super Bowl LIX's Super Bowl Experience was held at the New Orleans Morial Convention Center.

+Super Bowl LX's Super Bowl Experience was held at the Moscone Center in San Francisco.